Unilever sees tough year as markets slow

-The gloomy outlook sent shares in the Anglo-Dutch group sharply lower on Thursday as Chief Executive Paul Polman warned emerging markets had slowed around one percent over the past year after the group matched 2011 sales growth forecasts.
+The gloomy outlook sent shares in the Anglo-Dutch group sharply lower early on Thursday after it broadly matched 2011 sales growth and profit margin forecasts.

-"Emerging markets are showing a little bit slower growth than 2 years ago and being affected by a slower Europe, but we are still building share even when markets are not growing that fast," he told a results briefing.

-He cautioned Unilever faced another tough year in 2012 with Europe set for a slow and long recovery, while input cost headwinds will persist although to a lesser extent than in 2011.

 Finance director Jean-Marc Huet said growth in emerging markets such as Africa, Asia and Latin America stayed strong but the company needed to do better in Russia and eastern Europe where its performance was sluggish.